BlockchainDATA/M3/README.md

 # M3

 M3 Project is the distribute storage module of DATA Project.
+For details of the M3, you can refer to our white paper:https://docsend.com/view/pk5w8wx

-Here is the introduction of the directory structure.
+The installation documentation can be find http://docs.data.eco/m3/

 ## Project Structure